Latest Updates

 Spot-Quoted futures call for the price to be quoted and negotiated at the “spot price.”
 Once the trade is consummated, the financing component will be added onto the agreed upon spot price to end up with the futures position price.

-The total financing adjustment level is historical since the launch of the product at which point it started at zero (on launch date).
+The Total Financing Adjustment level is historical since the launch of the product at which point it started at zero (on launch date).

 Then, each day the total financing adjustment will be determined by looking at the difference in the basis (Futures Settlement - Cash Settlement) and adding that to the previous day’s total financing adjustment.

-Note: In this hypothetical example the SQF products launched on January 1, 2024.
+Note: In this hypothetical example the SQF products launched on Jan.
+1, 2024.

 S&P 500